polkascan/py-substrate-metadata-docs/docs/shiden/contracts.md

 ---------
 ### CodeRejected
-The contract&\#x27;s code was found to be invalid during validation or instrumentation.
+The contract&\#x27;s code was found to be invalid during validation.

 The most likely cause of this is that an API was used which is not supported by the node.
 This happens if an older node is used with a new version of ink!.
 Try updating